Frequently Asked Questions for Current LL.M. Students

 I need to miss a session of the Academic Enrichment Program.
 What should I do?

-First, you should email Kandice Thorn at email@example.com or Kiran Chahal at firstname.lastname@example.org in advance if at all possible to let them know you must miss the session.
+First, you should email Kandice Thorn at email@example.com in advance if at all possible to let her know you must miss the session.
 Then you must make up the missed session by following the instructions posted in the Graduate & International Student eNewsletter.

 I took all the Academic Enrichment sessions last semester.
 Do I need to do it again?